 PBC's veterans refund policy complies with CFR 21.4255.
 According to this policy, in the event the veteran or eligible person fails to enter the course, withdraws, or is dismissed at any time prior to completion, any unused portion of tuition, fees, and other charges is refunded.
 This policy provides that any amount in excess of \$10 of the application (registration) fee is subject to proration.
-This policy also provides that the amount charged to the veteran or eligible person for tuition, fees, and other charges for a portion of the course will not exceed the exact pro-rata portion of the total charges for tuition, fees, and other charges; that the length of the completed portion of the course is prorated over its total length; and that the exact proration is determined by the ratio of the number of days of instruction completed by the student to the total number of instructional days in the course.
+This policy also provides that the amount charged to the veteran or eligible person for tuition, fees, and other charges for a portion of the course will not exceed the exact pro-rata portion of the total charges for tuition, fees, and other charges; that the length of the completed portion of the number of days of instruction completed by the student to the total number of instructional days in the course.
 Refunds are made within forty (40) days of the last date of the student's attendance.